danielschemmel/fmt-derive/README.md

 # `no_std`
 This crate is `no_std` and can be used from both `no_std` and `std` contexts without any action required.

-Tests are built in a `std` context to allow usage of `format!` and friends.

 # MSRV
 The current MSRV is 1.56.0.